Alejandro-CrzB/fincompare/README.md

 Launch two containers:

-web (running Django’s built-in development server or Gunicorn if configured).
+web (running Django’s development server or Gunicorn if configured).

 db (if you have a PostgreSQL or other database service defined; otherwise, skip or remove the DB service).

 Note: For production, replace Django’s development server with Gunicorn or uWSGI and configure a reverse proxy like Nginx.
 This README focuses on the MVP deployment for demonstration.

 4. Database Migrations (if applicable)
-If you’re using Django’s ORM with a database (e.g., SQLite by default), run:
+If you’re using Django’s ORM with a database (for example, SQLite by default), run:

 bash
 Copiar